-Before I left for vacation I noticed this blog post about setting up a network on VirtualBox: “CREATING A TEST LAB USING VIRTUALBOX / NAT NETWORKING”.
+Before I left for vacation I noticed this blog post about setting up a network on VirtualBox: “CREATING A TEST LAB USING VIRTUALBOX / NAT NETWORKING”(DOES NOT EXIST).
 Now that I am back in the office I thought I would try to apply some of the things that I learned from the blog post to my existing VirtualBox network.
 I’m pretty happy with the results so I thought I would document my experience here.

 My situation differed slightly from the situation in the original post: